 Errors, Averages and Statistics

 Statistics also help to show how imperfect the players are in a comforting way.
 In our daily lives, we are constantly making mistakes, fumbling over ourselves, and fighting against our weaknesses.
 No one is a well rounded individual yet we expect our players to mirror perfection in their job.
 A quarterback is expected to throw a perfect pass every time.
 A goalie is required to block every shot that comes their way.
 People are more lenient on baseball players, though.
 That’s because you cannot expect a player to get a hit every time they are at bat.
 No pitcher has ever thrown only strikes.
-More errors are made than victories, and that’s okay and expected.
+There are more failures than victories, and that’s okay and expected.
 It makes the game more real, and it makes you appreciate the successes more.
 When a pitcher hits a home run, it's better than when a star player hits two in a game.
 When infielders turn a triple play with the bases loaded, the crowd goes wild.
 Any time somebody beats the odds, it makes us all feel better about our own.

 If a player gets two hits in a game out of the four times they bat, it’s a good game.
 If they hit for the cycle, it’s a great game.
 If they don’t get any hits, well, maybe next game.
 Team work comes in when the right combination of players work together to score runs or make plays on the field.
 If one player messes up and leaves men on base or fails to make an out, it affects the efforts of all of the players involved.
 A great batter still only hits about 30% of the time.
 A great pitcher still gives up an average of 1-2 earned runs regularly.

 Until recently, even the umpires were not without fault.
 They are forced to make split second decisions when they watch a shoe slide into base or a ball rocket towards them at 90 miles per hour or more.
 Sometimes they got it right; sometimes they got it wrong.
 It didn’t always work out in your team’s favor, but it was the best decision that could be made in that small window of time, and you might not have liked it, but you accepted it.
 Even when a playback showed an apparent missed call, the game wasn’t stopped to determine whether or not the umpire made the right decision.
 The game moved on, and that was the end of it.
 Whether things work out or not, it’s important to keep moving forward.
 These days, there are more reviews of a play.
 It sometimes works in your team's favor, but it also causes delays and a disintegration of the imperfect nature of the game itself.

 Baseball players are also admirable in their ability to make mistakes in front of millions of people and shake it off.
 A pitcher may give up a home run and then has to get right to pitching to the next batter and hope that their nerves don’t get the best of them.
 A second baseman can miss a dive to stop a ground ball and keep runners from advancing on base, but they have to be ready to catch a fly ball on the next pitch if necessary.
 Many of us need a minute after we trip and fall in our daily lives.
 Baseball players don’t get a minute.
 If a player strikes out to end the inning, they have to run to the dugout, get their glove, and hope that they can at least aide in defense.
 One advantage is that they play almost every day and don’t have to wait long to make a comeback in the next game.
-While playing baseball isn’t as crucial as performing heart surgery or putting out a fire as in many professions, it’s inspiring to watch players continue under stress, shake it off, and move on.
+While playing baseball isn’t as crucial as performing heart surgery or putting out a fire as in many professions, it’s inspiring to watch players continue under stress and move on.

 No Time Limit